-12th Annual Circle of Support Walk Takes Place on April 9, 2022|
+14th Annual Circle of Support Walk Will Take Place on April 13, 2024

-The Circle of Support Walk is a community event highly supported by an on-going partnership between the LSU School of Social Work Graduate Students and The Baton Rouge Crisis Intervention Center (BRCIC).
+The Circle of Support Walk is a community event sponsored by The Baton Rouge Crisis Intervention Center and the LSU School of Social Work Graduate Students.

-You can donate to the Walk at the event, or by donating online in honor of one of the individuals commemorated by a Walker.
-Click any graphic or name below to
+You can donate to the Walk at the event, or by donating online for a general donation or in honor of one of the individuals commemorated by a Walker.

 Click any graphic or name below to access a particular page for your donation. (here at www.brcic.org).